rodrigoperaltadev/number-2-words/README.md

-# number-2-words
+# @easii/number-2-words

 Convert numbers into written words in English and Spanish 🇬🇧🇪🇸

-> A tiny and fast TypeScript library to translate numbers into natural language.
+> A tiny and fast TypeScript/JavaScript library to translate numbers into natural language.

 ---